simonmit/showcar-ui/src/06-components/atoms/button/docs/button-default.md

 #### Usage information

-* Bob: Primary button, should be used for all top level interactions.
+* Bob: Primary button, used for the most important interaction.
-* Ross: Secondary button, should be used for less important interactions.
+* Ross: Secondary button, used for important interactions.
-* Ghost: Use it for data-driven actions e.g. show phone number on desktop.
+* Ghost Bob: Used for less important interactions / to distinguish between the two most important interactions on a page (e.g. send e-mail and call button on the detailpage).
+Also useful when you need lots of them on a single page.
+* Ghost Ross: Used, if a single link is not prominent enough / too many Ghost Buttons are visually too “heavy”.
-* Marketing: Use for marketing purposes e.g. banner ads from the marketing department.
+* Marketing: For marketing purposes only e.g. banner ads from the marketing department.